Link to Facebook

 American Opportunity Tax Credit: This credit is available to taxpayers paying for college or vocational school.
 The credit amount is up to $2,500 per student and is partially refundable.

 Lifetime Learning Credit: This credit is available to taxpayers paying for undergraduate, graduate, or professional degree courses or courses to acquire or improve job skills.
 The credit amount is up to $2,000 per tax return and is non-refundable.
+The credit amount is based on your income and the cost of care.

 Adoption Credit: This credit is available to taxpayers who adopt a child.
 The credit amount is up to $14,440 per child and is non-refundable.